slogan621/jsonapi/README.md

 containing the JSON to parse, call the Parse() method, and then inspect the results.

-Here is a example that illustrates parsing a JSON array whihc contains two integers:
+Here is a example that illustrates parsing a JSON array which contains two integers:

 <pre>